 Currency risk is the risk that fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rate.
-Company transacts business in its functional currency (Euro).
-The Company's exposure to the risk of changes in foreign exchange rates relates primarily to the Company's operating activities, where revenue or expense is denominated in a foreign currency.
+Company transacts business in its functional currency (USD).
+Consequently, the Company is not exposed to significant foreign exchange risk.